Kree: Antiquity

 Eons ago, beings of massive power known as Progenitors arrived on Hala, and employed on its population a substance known as Prima Materia, which served to evolve this population from their primitive form.
 The planet would eventually be visited by another race of beings who would also experiment on its population.

 A million years ago, a race called the Skrulls came upon Hala.
 At that time, the Skrulls were a largely peaceful space-faring race, and they set about educating the natives to the point where they could join their trading empire.
 However, Hala was home to two equally intelligent races, the Kree and the Cotati.

 The Skrulls proposed a test which involved taking members of each race to distant planetoids, with supplies for one year, and then returning at the end to judge what each group had created.
-The Skrulls took the Cotati to a barren moon and then brought the Kree to Earth's moon where they created the Blue Area.
+The Skrulls took the Cotati to a barren moon and then brought the Kree to Earth's moon where they created the Blue Area of the Moon.
 While the Cotati created a beautiful garden, the Kree constructed the magnificent Blue City.

 The Skrulls returned to judge the accomplishments of the groups and return them all to Hala.
 Once back on their homeworld, the Kree leader Morag learned that the Skrulls had been impressed by the city, but the other Skrulls were more impressed by the Cotati's success.
 Enraged, the Kree wiped out the Cotati and then, when the Skrull protested, killed them as well and seized the Skrulls' starship.
 They then set about deciphering the technology of the starship.